vedderb/vesc_pkg/tnt/README.md

   * Traction Braking disabled by default.
 * FOC Play Tones
   * Disabled by default because of potential issues with Absolute Max Motor Current.
 See warning in the help text.
-  * Riders with cannoncore or superflux motors should set high current conditions before using high current FOC tones.
+  * Riders should set high current conditions before using high current FOC tones.

 For more instructions on setting up your board please refer to the [Set Up Guide.](https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide) https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide